Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 FROM mcr.microsoft.com/windows/servercore/insider:10.0.20348.1
 ```

 The `'FROM'` instruction will tell our docker build to fetch and use a windows OS **base image**.
-Because windows base images can be fairly large we are using servercore **insider** edition, because the size is very compact and optimized.
+Because windows base images can be fairly large we are using servercore **insider** edition, because the size is compact and optimized.

 For compatibility on _"your"_ host/VM running docker you may need to use a different tag, _`mcr.microsoft.com/windows/servercore/insider:10.0.{build}.{revision}`_